decentralizedthoughts/decentralizedthoughts.github.io/_posts/2023-06-26-dls-meets-rollback.md

 ### A snapshot rollback adversary

 The rollback adversary needed for this lower bound could only rollback to the initial correct state.
 In reality a slightly more powerful adversary may be able to create snapshots and rollback a corrected party to any previous snapshot (not just the initial state).
 This can be a useful attack in a multi-shot (SMR or ledger) setting.

+### Rollback or Crash with no FIFO

+Instead of assuming adversary can rollback and omit.
+Assume a model where the adversary can rollback or crash and assume channels have no FIFO.
+We use asynchrony to delay the messages as if they are omissions.

+Note that in practical settings, if servers try to establish say a TLS connection, then the attack can happen assuming rollback or crash, because TLS handshake blocks for an ack.

 ### Acknowledgments